 28. Contemporary China: Economics, Politics, Society

-29. Physical Oceanography and Bioproductivity of Oceans and Seas (FOBOS)
+29. Physical Oceanography and Bioproductivity of the Oceans and Seas (PHOBOS)

-31. Economics (with in-depth study of the Chinese economy and the Chinese language)
+31. Economics (with Advanced Study of the Economy of China and the Chinese Language)

 32. Economic and Mathematical Methods

-33. Ethnopolitical Processes in Modern Russia and the World
+33. Ethnopolitical Processes in Contemporary Russia and the World

-34. Law (with in-depth study of the Chinese language and law of the PRC)
+34. Laws (with Advanced Study of the Chinese Language and the Law of the PRC)

-35. Lawyer in the Financial Market (Financial Lawyer)
+35. Lawyer in the Field of the Financial Market (Financial Lawyer)

-This work was carried out in close cooperation with the vice rectors for activities that formed common rules and approaches to management and to whom all the authority to manage administrative services was gradually transferred.
+This work was carried out in close cooperation with the vice-rectors for lines of activities, who came up with common rules and approaches to management and to whom all the authority to manage the administrative departments was gradually transferred.

-The staffing table of economic services was brought into line with the standards for servicing the property complex.
-Before, for example, some cleaners served 200 square meters (the office of the dean and a couple of offices next door), while the others - 1500 square meters.
-After establishing order, the staff was optimized, part of the jobs was outsourced from cleaning companies, and the number of full-time employees was reduced.
-There were unified requirements for employees providing work of halls of residence.
-All this work was coordinated by G.S.
-Vasilyev, Vice Rector for Material Assets Operation.
+The staffing structure for the housekeeping and maintenance services was brought into line with the estate management standards for the whole University.
+Previously, for example, some cleaning staff had tended to only 200 square metres (the office of the dean and another couple of offices nearby), while others had been responsible for 1500 square metres.
+After order was established, the staff was optimised, some of the work was outsourced to cleaning companies, and the number of full-time employees was reduced.
+Uniform requirements were introduced for employees at halls of residence.
+All of this work was coordinated by Gennady Vasiliev, Vice-Rector for Material Assets Operation and Development.

-Along with this, active introduction of individual labor contracts with research and teaching staff began, in each of them the duties of a specific employee were listed in the educational, educational, methodical, scientific, expert and other work, qualitative and quantitative indicators of the effectiveness of the research and teaching worker were recorded.
-For this purpose, both the employee's achievements in the previous period and his or her potential were previously analyzed.
-It is important to note that the scope of the obligations assumed by the employee determined not only the duration of the employment contract signed, but also the salary.
+Along with this, customised labour contracts with research and teaching staff began to be actively introduced.
+Each of them listed the duties of a specific position in academic, academic-methodological, research, expert and other work and recorded qualitative and quantitative indicators of how effectively a researcher or teacher was doing their job.
+For this purpose, both the employee's prior achievements and their potential were preliminarily analysed.
+It is important to stress that the scope of the obligations assumed by the employee determined not only the duration of the contract, but also the salary.